MaSe69/dssb/index.md

 This is a web site on some Data Science topics.<br>
-It includes content that I taught during an academic course on 'Data science in Python' in 2022 leading to a bachelor degree.<br>
+It includes content that I taught during an academic course on 'Data science in Python' in 2022 and 2023 leading to a bachelor degree.<br>

-Update (December 2022):<br>
+Update (January 2024):<br>
 Preparing for the repetition of this course, I am working on new versions of some content.
 For regular users of this page, I try not to delete content.
 Though, if there is a better version, it will replace the existing one.<br>

+In 2023, I replaced in my programs the library Altair with Plotly.
+Hence, the current update will move pages using Altair to the back.

 # Some Data Science in Python